 - Paper and pencil

-- Bookmark Flashlight Readers on the computers students will use
+Bookmark Hoot: A Flashlight Readers Activity on the computers students will use.

-After reading Hoot as a class or individually, ask students what they know about author Carl Hiaasen.
-Record their answers on a KWL chart.
+Step 1: After reading Hoot as a class or individually, ask students what they know about author Carl Hiaasen.
+Record their answers on a KWL Chart printable.
 Encourage students to compare their thoughts about Mr. Hiaasen and his novel to others they have read.
 Do they think Mr. Hiaasen would be like other authors they know about?
 Invite students to make a list of things they would like to know about Mr. Hiaasen.
-Add these to the KWL Chart.
+Add these to the KWL Chart printable.

-Working in groups or individually, have students use the following links off of the Hoot activity's main screen to search for answers to their author questions: About Hoot, Carl Hiaasen on Writing, and Meet the Author.
-Students can write in answers on the KWL Chart.
+Step 2: Working in groups or individually, have students search for answers to their author questions using the following sections from the Hoot: A Flashlight Readers Activity main screen: About Hoot, Carl Hiaasen on Writing, and Meet the Author.
+Students can write in answers on the KWL Chart printable.

-- Hoot, the movie, is due in theaters this spring.
-Invite students to write letters to the actors in the movie.
+- Invite students to write letters to the actors in Hoot the movie.

 - Encourage students to send a note to any of their favorite authors by going through the publisher.
 To send a letter to Scholastic author, mail it to the following address.

 - Review students' letters to assess their ability to formulate opinions on what they know and ask questions to find out what they would like to know.